frogody/Optiflow/docs/VOICE_ROUTING_CONVENTION.md

 1. All pages have a `voiceRoute` export (except for layout, loading, error, and API pages)
 2. All `voiceRoute` values have a matching intent/skill file
 3. All intent/skill files with a `route` property match an existing page
-4. All workflow nodes implement an `update` method
+4. All workflow nodes implement an `update` method with correct parameter handling

 You can run this validation manually: